 We are externally managed pursuant to contractual arrangements with our Adviser and our Administrator.
 Our Adviser and Administrator employ all of our personnel and pay their payroll, benefits, and general expenses directly.
-We have an advisory agreement with our Adviser, or the Advisory Agreement, and an administration agreement with our Administrator, or the Administration Agreement.
+We have an advisory agreement with our Adviser, or the Advisory Agreement, and an administration agreement with our Administrator, or the Advisory Agreement, and an administration agreement with our Administrator, or the Administration Agreement.